 - We will not do any work inside your home or business premises without your express request and permission.

 - Before doing any work in your home we will swab our hands with hospital-grade bleach-based disinfectant and wear gloves.
-Note that we will NOT wear masks.
-Masks are in short supply and must be prioritized for health care providers and first responders.
-The CDC advises that masks are not required or recommended for ordinary activities.

 - We will maintain 6 feet social distancing to the extent possible.